Semi Truck Insurance: Providers, Coverage & Costs

 - Truck value: Physical damage premiums are a percentage of the truck’s value, so more valuable trucks cost more to insure.

-- Type of physical damage coverage: Insuring for your truck’s actual cash value results in a higher premium, but the stated coverage amount is based upon your estimated value.
-This option typically costs less.
+- Type of physical damage coverage: Insuring your truck’s actual cash value (ACV) results in a higher premium—but the stated coverage amount is based upon your estimated value.
+Choosing an ACV option typically costs less.

 - Loss history: Insurance companies often decrease premiums for truckers who file few claims.